oracle/pgql-lang/pages/pgql-1.1-spec.md

 CommonPathExpression  ::= 'PATH' <IDENTIFIER> 'AS' <PathPattern> <WhereClause>?
 ```

-A path pattern declaration starts with the keyword `PATH`, followed by an expression name, the assignment operator `AS`, and a path pattern consisting ofat least one vertex.
+A path pattern declaration starts with the keyword `PATH`, followed by an expression name, the assignment operator `AS`, and a path pattern consisting of at least one vertex.
 The syntactic structure of the path pattern is the same as a path pattern in the `MATCH` clause.

 An example is as follows: